 The wooden stairs from the entrance hall lead to the Master Suite.
 Through an opening from the wooden floored dressing room is the carpeted master bedroom with king size bed beside the glazed double doors to the Juliette balcony.
 The room has a vaulted ceiling which does restrict the head height to the sides.
 There are individually controlled spot lights over the bed for reading.

-The dressing room is a super space with dressing table, fabric rocking chair and mirrored wardrobes for storage of your belongings.
+The dressing room is a super space with dressing table and mirrored wardrobes for storage of your belongings.
 A small angled door leads to the large en suite bathroom with stunning claw footed roll top bath, a round wash basin on a pretty wooden vanity table and a WC.
 This bathroom also benefits from a unique curved shower with glass door and mosaic tiled seat under the rain shower.
 There's also a hand shower to use if you prefer.
+Outside

 Parking for two cars (one space under cover) is on the gravel drive at the front of the cottage.
 Groups of guests will enjoy the surprises the garden offers with a carpeted summer house featuring hand made bunks for pretend sleep overs and an air hickey table.
 Further on you'll find the gazebo with uninterrupted views over farmland and a little further is a children's fort / tree house.
 This is a very typical cottage garden with a variety of fruit trees, vegetable patches and lots of places to play hide and seek.